-As with any ITT course, you will be assessed against the Teachers’ Standards and will build a portfolio of evidence across the course that is added to our online portal to show that you are meeting these Standards.
-A visiting QA Tutor will meet with you and your mentor regularly to reflect on your progress and advise you on how to improve your evidence.
-Evidence will comprise of the activities you do weekly in school (lesson plans, observations etc) and expectations for this evidence will be explained to you at the start of the course.
+As with any ITT course, you will be assessed against the Teachers’ Standards and will build a portfolio of evidence across the course that is added to our online portal.
+Evidence will comprise of the activities you do weekly in school (lesson plans, observations, reflections) and expectations for this evidence will be explained to you at the start of the course.

-You will be interviewed by a panel (usually a panel of 2) which usually consists of head teachers of schools in your local area or senior leaders from the schools and may include the head of SCITT too.
+You will be interviewed by a panel (usually a panel of 2) which consists of head teachers of schools in your local area or senior leaders from the schools and may include the Head of SCITT too.

-School availability in the trainee’s local area will be discussed with trainees following the interview process.
-Trainees will then attend orientation visits to our schools, so they can choose which schools suits them the best and the schools can select a trainee that matches their needs.
-If the head teacher of a school was not present at interview, they may ask you to teach in school as part of this visit, but you will be informed of this in advance.
+The availability of school places in the trainee’s local area will be discussed following the interview process and trainees will then visit recommended schools, so they can choose which school suits them the best and the schools can select a trainee that matches their needs.

 How school placements work

-Following a successful school orientation visit, your host school will be agreed with you and the school.
-We would encourage all trainees to then continue to develop this relationship with their host school and visit them as much as you feel able to, so you get to know one another, before the course starts.
-The more the trainee gets to know the systems and routines of your host school, the smoother your transition can be at the start of the training year and the trainee will feel more settled.
+Following a successful school visit, your host school will be agreed with you.
+We would encourage all trainees to develop their relationship with their host school and visit them as much as you feel able to, so you get to know one another, before the course starts.
+The more the trainee gets to know the systems and routines of the host school, the smoother the transition can be at the start of the training year and the trainee will feel more settled.

 As the course is school based you will have 2 placements; your host school, and a 6 week second school placement.
 We follow the ‘ABA’ model, meaning you start in your host school, complete your second school visit and then return to your host school.

-You will also undertake a 1 week special school/PRU experience.
+You will also undertake a 1 week special school/inclusion experience.

-Whilst the course is a Primary (3-11) course, you will have the choice of choosing to specialise in 3-7 years or 5-11 years (KS1 & 2) or even 7-11 (KS2 only).
+Whilst the course is a Primary (3-11) course, you will have the choice of choosing to specialise in 3-7 years (EYFS & KS1) or 5-11 years (KS1 & 2) or even 7-11 (KS2 only).
 Your teaching experiences will take place within this chosen age range.